We have set up the Institute of Imagination to help understand the power of imagination and realise its potential.

 Mary Reilly Mary is a former Partner at Deloitte LLP, where she was Head of Charities.
 She is former Chair of the London Development Agency and now holds a number of non- Executive Director positions including Travelzoo Inc, Ferrexpo PLC and the Department of Transport.

 Paul Simon Paul is an Associate Partner with Earth Capital Partners and has significant experience in investment banking and private equity.
 Paul also advises Lord Stanley Fink.

 Diana Uehlein Diana is one of the Institute of Imagination’s co-Founders.
 Professionally, she has been dedicated to innovation in childcare and family support, providing consultancy for organisations such as Work/Family Directions in Boston.

 Nick Viner Nick is Chief Executive of Firefly Capital.
 Previously, as its founding Chief Executive, he oversaw the development of JW3, London’s award-winning Jewish Cultural and Community Centre.

 Simone Crofton Chief Executive Formerly Chief Executive of Borough Market, Simone brings a background in cultural place-making and visitor attractions.
 A venture capitalist earlier in her career, she brings significant experience of income generation and strategic business development.
-Previously Non-Executive Director, Better Bankside, the Adventure Capital Fund, and Board Member, Southbank Cultural Quarter.
+Previously Non-Executive Director, Better Bankside, the Adventure Capital Fund, and Board Member, South Bank and Bankside Cultural Quarter.